determined-ai/determined/docs/training/hyperparameter/overview.rst

 :doc:`/training/apis-howto/overview`.

 ***************************************************
- Handling Trial Errors and Early Stopping Requests
+ Handle Trial Errors and Early Stopping Requests
 ***************************************************

 When a trial encounters an error or fails unexpectedly, Determined will restart it from the latest